bowernite/dotfiles/README.md

 After cloning any repositories, exclude their `node_modules` from Alfred's/Spotlight's search by going to `System Preferences` > `Spotlight` > `Privacy` and adding each `node_modules` folder to the list.

+If that doesn't work, some other options would be:

+- Add `alfred:ignore` to the "Spotlight Comments" for the directory
+- Add an `alfred:ignore` tag (untested)

 ## Resources 📚

 - https://medium.com/@pechyonkin/how-to-map-capslock-to-control-and-escape-on-mac-60523a64022b